-OCREVUS Indication and Important Safety Information
+OCREVUS Indication and Important Safety Information for HCPs

 OCREVUS is indicated for the treatment of adult patients with relapsing or primary progressive forms of multiple sclerosis.